snowyu/inherits-ex.js/README.md

 Differs from the standard implementation is:

-+ coffee-script supports
-+ static inheritance
++ Static inheritance
++ Multi-inheritances(inheritance chain) supports
-+ multi-inheritances(inheritance chain) supports
++ Mixin-inheritances(inheritance chain) supports
-+ inherits at anytime.
++ Inherits at anytime.
   * you can not declare method/property before inherits in the standard way for it will replace the prototype object.
-+ duplication inheritance check
++ Duplication inheritance check
 + Es6 Class supports
++ Coffee-script supports
-+ more helper functions
++ More helper functions
   * `isInheritedFrom(ctor, superCtor|superCtorName)` Check the ctor whether inherited from superCtor
   * `mixin(ctor, superCtor|superCtor[])` Mixin the methods and properties of the SuperCtor:
     * Clone(Copy) all superCtor's properties(methods) to ctor.